rust-lang/book/src/ch11-03-test-organization.md

 #### Testing Private Functions

-There’s debate within the testing community about whether or not private functions should be tested directly, and other languages make it difficult or impossible to test private functions.
+There’s [debate][test-debate-on-stackoverflow] within the testing community about whether or not private functions should be tested directly, and other languages make it difficult or impossible to test private functions.
 Regardless of which testing ideology you adhere to, Rust’s privacy rules do allow you to test private functions.